Vartika011/vartika011/README.md

 ### 💫 About Me
 - 🔭 I’m currently working on **an IMDB-style Movie Search Website** using **React, Node.js, and CSS**
 - 🤝 I’m looking to collaborate on **Full Stack Web Development projects or creative web apps**
-- 🙋‍♀️ I’m looking for help with **API integration and backend performance optimization**
 - 🌱 I’m currently learning **Advanced React concepts, MongoDB, and Express.js**
 - 💬 Ask me about **React, Node.js, Frontend Design, and building dynamic web apps**
 - ⚡ Fun fact: **I can spend hours debugging one semicolon — that’s real love for code ❤️**